-In addition to the awards discussed in the aforementioned paragraph, during the year ended December 31, 2019 the Company granted approximately 205,000 option awards subject to a single performance-based condition, the completion of a financing event as defined in the option award agreement.
-The achievement of the performance condition was not deemed satisfied for the years ended December 31, 2020 and 2019, as the completion of a financing event was not deemed probable until consummated.
-Thus, the Company did not record stock-based compensation expense with regards to these option awards.
-For the year ended December 31, 2021, the Company recorded stock-based compensation expense of \$463 for these option awards as the Business Combination was consummated during this time period and the performance-based condition was met.
+During the year ended December 31, 2019 the Company granted approximately 205,000 stock option awards subject to a single performance-based condition, the completion of a financing event related to the Business Combination as defined in the stock option award agreement.
+For the year ended December 31, 2021, the Company recorded stock-based compensation expense of \$0.5 million for these stock option awards as the Business Combination was consummated during this time period and the performance-based condition was met.
+There was no such stock-based compensation expense for the years ended December 31, 2023 and 2022.